-Crestwood Preparatory College has implemented ccPathfinder for the 2013-2014 school year, building on its use of ccSpringboard at all grade levels to ensure students select courses appropriate for university and college programming.
+Crestwood Preparatory College has implemented Xello at all grade levels to ensure students select courses appropriate for university and college programming.
 This will include individualized online credit summaries to be updated annually, displaying students' progression towards their academic goals.
 Students will be able to create and modify their high school plan to ensure that it aligns to their life goals and meets graduation requirements for the school.
 Parents will have access to students' profiles and will be able to monitor their son or daughter with the same intensity as a counselor.